fktj/dotfiles/README.md

 ```shell
 pass insert dev.azure.com
 ```
-Configure your .gitconfig file (the path for the helper should be from `which git-credential-manager`
+Global git configurations (.gitconfig file) ... the path for the helper should be from `which git-credential-manager`
 ```Shell
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"